filesender/filesender/docs/v2.0/admin/configuration/index.md

 ### api_secret_aup_enabled

 * __description:__ If set to 'true' the AuP (terms of service) must be accepted before the api secret can be created.
+Note that if this setting is enabled then auth_remote_user_autogenerate_secret will be disabled.
 * __mandatory:__ no
 * __type:__ boolean
 * __default:__ false